HarmoWatch/ngx-redux-core/README.md

 <pre>{{ 'some/state/path' | reduxSelect | async | json }}</pre>
 ```
 Another big advantage of this package is the very good TypeScript support.
 Now you'll get a compiler error if
-the payload of the redux action is not compatible to the the reducer function.
+the payload of the redux action is not compatible to the reducer function.

 ![TypeScript support](./docs/ts-support.gif "TypeScript support")